 - How to Wear Tie-dye in the Cold Season

 - September Stylish Monday Falling for Tie Dye Linkup Party

 Disclosure: There are affiliate links in this post at no extra cost for you.

-> Tie dye is a staining technique that uses bold, bright colors on fabrics or clothing that are tied by yarn, rubber bands or other means that hinder the fabric below to take up color.
+Tie dye is a staining technique that uses bold, bright colors on fabrics or clothing that are tied by yarn, rubber bands or other means that hinder the fabric below to take up color.
 In the processes several color baths can be made to create interesting color plays.
 Herein, some of the ties are removed and new ties are added at different places.
 Using two baths (with drying, removing and adding ties in between) yields the original color of the fabric (typically white), areas with the color of the first and second baths as well as areas with the mix of the first and second colors.
-They transition in hue, tone and shade as the dye is dissolved in the water.
+They transition in hue, tone, and shade as the dye dissolves in the water.
 It’s important to keep the baths short when white areas are to show.
-Using more than two colors increase the number of colors displayed.
+Using more than two colors increases the number of colors displayed.

-> The process goes back to ancient times resist-dyeing methods and have been used in various techniques in many places of the world thru the centuries.
+The process goes back to ancient times resist-dyeing methods and have been used in various techniques in many places of the world thru the centuries.
 Since dye-able fabrics are from cellulose fibers, not many examples survived.
 There are some pieces with circles and lines from pre-Columbian times in Peru dated 500 to 810 AD.
 Their bright colors include the primary colors (red, yellow, blue), and the secondary green.